xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

 With this approach, the limitations of 31 and 255 respectively are removed.
-You can configure many more ACLs with fewer ACEs list.
+You can configure many more ACLs with smaller ACE size.

 ## Statistics

 Counters being a precious resource on DNX chipset, the permit entries are not counted by default.

 It's possible to change this behavior and enable the statistics on the permit entries in ingress via a specific hw-module profile.
-As often with hardware profiles, it requires a reload of the chassis or at least the line cards where the features will be used.

 This feature is particularly useful if you use ABF and needs to track the flows handled by each ACE.